arthurbm/pr-ai/README.md

 *   Generates PR title and body using AI (powered by Vercel AI SDK and OpenAI).
 *   Allows reviewing and editing the AI-generated content before creating the PR.
 *   Checks for prerequisites (`git`, `gh` installed and authenticated, `OPENAI_API_KEY` set).
-*   Prompts to push the current branch if it doesn\'t exist on the remote.
+*   Prompts to push the current branch if it doesn't exist on the remote.
 *   Optionally opens the created PR in your browser.
 *   Uses spinners and colored output for a better user experience.